lzwjava/blog-source/_posts/2024-12-17-preexec-en.md

 ---
 layout: post
-title: "Display Proxy Settings for Network Commands in Zsh"
+title: "Let Zsh Display Proxy Settings Before Running Network Commands"
 ---

 Living in China or working within companies that use VPNs and proxies can complicate software development.
 Forgetting to configure these settings often leads to connectivity issues.
 To streamline your workflow, I created a simple Zsh script with the help of ChatGPT that automatically displays your proxy settings when you run specific network-dependent commands.